For Religious Education and Adult Faith Formation:

 The Fulton Sheen Endowment is a part of the Rooted in Faith Campaign and provides parish-based grants to be used in the following areas:

-- Evangelization programs.
+- Evangelization programs in parishes.

 The Fulton Sheen Endowment Board has established the following guidelines:

 - Properly completed grant applications must be received by the published deadline date in order to be considered for the next scheduled board meeting.
+NO EXCEPTIONS

 - A cover letter signed by the pastor requesting the funds must be included.
 The letter should certify that grant funding will not be used to replace existing parish funds.

 - Grant money will not be approved to fund current programs.
 Funds may be requested to enhance existing programs.
+Grant money is to get programs started.
+Once granted money the program must become self-sustaining.

 - Grant funds must be utilized within 12 months, and all unused grant funds returned to the endowment.